Skip to content

 • 1

 Never carry a credit card balance.
-Use cards only if you can pay the full statement amount every month.
+Use cards only if you can pay the full statement amount every month - anything less triggers interest on the entire statement amount.

 • 2

-If you have multiple cards, use the avalanche method: pay minimum on all, extra on the highest-APR card first.
+If you have multiple cards, use the avalanche method: pay the minimum on all cards, then put every extra rupee toward the highest-APR card first.

 • 3

-A balance transfer to a 0% card (if available) can save thousands - but pay it off before the promotional period ends.
+A balance transfer to a 0% introductory rate card can save thousands in interest - but set a calendar reminder to pay it off before the promotional period ends, or you face the full rate retroactively.

 • 4

-Avoid cash advances on credit cards - they charge interest from day 1 with no grace period, often at even higher rates.
+Avoid cash advances on credit cards entirely.
+They charge interest from day 1 with no grace period, carry a separate (often higher) advance rate, and add a transaction fee on top.

 • 5